pocha/django-blog/README.md

 Enter location *http://localhost:8000/static/index.html* in your PC to view the page.
 Here you can simply enter *static/index.html* in the input box inside **App Output** & hit 'Go' to view the output.

-Note that you are accessing the file by adding static/ in the url which tell django to serve static files.
+Note that you are accessing the file by adding static/ in the URL which tells django to serve static files.

 > Dont forget to shut down your server by pressing __ once you are done

+# Module 2 - Starting with the Blog app
+Lets get started with the blog app

+## Lesson 1 - Creating the app
+To create our application, we are going to use manage.py again.

+``Terminal``

+	~/django-tutorial-blog-app$ python manage.py startapp blog

+This will create a folder *blog* inside our project.
+The new file structure should look something like this.

+   django-tutorial-blog-app
+	├── blog
+	│   ├── __init__.py
+	│   ├── models.py
+	│   ├── tests.py
+	│   ├── views.py
+	├── django_blog
+	│   ├── __init__.py
+	│   ├── settings.py
+	│   ├── urls.py
+	│   ├── wsgi.py
+	└── manage.py

+Each Django application will consist of *models.py, tests.py and views.py*.
+In this lesson, we'll only be dealing with *views.py* which shall be used to serve the content of our application.

+> In last lesson, we showed **Hello World** through static file *static/index.html* .
+To understand how Django works, lets do the same without the static file.

+Now open *views.py* for editing, replace its content with the following code.

+``blog/views.py``

+	from django.http import HttpResponse

+	def home(request):
+        return HttpResponse('<h1>Hello World</h1>')

+*views.py* contain views.
+In Django, views & controllers mean the same.
+A URL is mapped to a view in Django.
+Here the file contains a home view.

+> Please Note, Python has no explicit ``begin`` or ``end`` and no curly braces where function code starts & stops.
+The line ``return HttpResponse('<h1>Hello World</h1>')`` is contained inside ``def home(request)`` through indentation.
+You may read more about Python indentation [here](http://www.diveintopython.net/getting_to_know_python/indenting_code.html)

+In last lesson we mapped /statc/index.html to index.html file inside static directory.
+Similarly we can map any URL, lets say '/' to the home view.
+So http://localhost:8000/ will show **Hello World**.

+Let's see how this works

+1. First, ``from django.http import HttpResponse`` imported class HttpResponse, which lives in the django.http module.
+As name suggest HttpResponse class is needed to generate a response back to the browser when an incoming URL request comes.
+2. We define `home` function, or `home view`.
+We can name this anything we want.
+As long as it is a valid python identifier.
+Every view function takes *request* as first parameter which contains details about the incoming HTTP Request.
+3. We call HTTPResponse function to display our **Hello World** message.

+Now that our view is ready, we need to tell our our django project when to serve this view.
+If you have been following closely, you can guess.
+We do this in `django_blog/urls.py`

+Now, add the following python code below the comment on line 8

+``django_blog/urls.py``

+	url(r'^$', 'blog.views.home'),

+This shall be enough to tell our django project, to serve the home view in blog application when we visit the root url of the project.

+You can test the same by running development server again.

+``Terminal``

+	~/django-tutorial-blog-app$ python manage.py runserver

+That is it, preview your application at http://localhost:8000/ (or simply go to the **App Output** tab in Codelearn Playground) and you shall see the **Hello World** message.

-## Lesson 3 - Configure database
+## Lesson 2 - Configure database

-Django stores all the persistent information regarding the website, users and apps in a database.
-Eg. the blogs that we will write will be stored in this database.
+We need a database to store the blogs.

-So you need to configure the database details in the django_blog/settings.py file.
+We need to configure the database details in the *django_blog/settings.py* file.
 For the purpose of this tutorial, we will use sqlite3 database which is a simple file-based database.
-Modify django_blog/settings.py and add the details to DATABASES variable as shown below.
+Modify *django_blog/settings.py* at around line 12.
+Look for *DATABASES* in the file.
+Replace the striked out line with the line after it.

+``django_blog/settings.py``

 	DATABASES = {
 		'default': {
-			'ENGINE': 'django.db.backends.sqlite3', # Add 'postgresql_psycopg2', 'mysql', 'sqlite3' or 'oracle'.
+			<del>'ENGINE': 'django.db.backends', # Add 'postgresql_psycopg2', 'mysql', 'sqlite3' or 'oracle'.</del>
+			'ENGINE': 'django.db.backends.sqlite3',
-			'NAME': 'C:/workspace/django-blog/django_blog.db',       # Or path to database file if using sqlite3.
+			<del>'NAME': '',       					 # Or path to database file if using sqlite3.</del>
+			'NAME': '/home/user_1/django-tutorial-blog-app/django-blog/django_blog.db',
 			'USER': '',                      # Not used with sqlite3.
 			'PASSWORD': '',                  # Not used with sqlite3.
 			'HOST': '',                      # Set to empty string for localhost.
 Not used with sqlite3.